Nivedit84/DevOps-Shell-Scripts/README.md

 9. ssh-login-alert.sh --> Gets the users who logged in to the server with what ip and at what time.

-10. improved-ssh-login-alert.sh --> This version of script uses journalctl and a function to send alerts to the screen, rest logic remains same
+10. improved-ssh-login-alert.sh --> This version of script uses journalctl and a function to send alerts to the screen, rest logic remains same.

+11. nginx-log-analyser.sh --> Analyses nginx log file and returns top 5 IP addresses, top 5 requested paths, and top 5 status codes.